jasonish/evebox/README.md

 ## Building EveBox

-EveBox consists of a JavaScript frontend, and a very minimal backend written in Go.
+EveBox consists of a JavaScript frontend, and a backend written in Rust.
 To build Evebox the following requirements must first be satisfied:

-* Node.js v12.16.1 or newer installed.
+* Node.js v16.13.1 or newer installed.
 * Latest Rust stable.

 First checkout EveBox: